 PLA Leadership Academy

 UPDATE!
 This spring PLA was awarded a 2014 Laura Bush 21st Century Librarian Program Grant from IMLS to refine and implement the PLA Leadership Academy, again in partnership with ICMA.
-PLA will offer an academy in the spring of 2015.
+PLA will offer an academy March 23–27, 2015.

 In March 2013, PLA offered its first ever “PLA Leadership Academy: Navigating Change and Building Community.”
 The academy included a three-and-a-half day, in-person educational/networking event; a professional coach program with experienced public library leaders and city managers; online events that build on the in-person experience; and development of real-world projects to be implemented at attendees’ libraries.
 Twenty-four fellows were chosen via a selective application process and review by the PLA Leadership Committee.